Darius-D/Darius-D/README.md

 # <p align ="center"> 💥 Welcome! 💥 </p>

 My Name is Darius and I am an  ASP.Net Full Stack Developer and SRE at Microsoft.
 I am proficient in C#, CSS, HTML, JS, and SQL.
-I am currently working working on application made up of several microservices to develop a better understaning of K8S (kubernetes) utilizing several programing languages and a polyglot storage solution.
+I am currently working on application made up of several microservices to develop a better understaning of K8S (kubernetes) utilizing several programing languages and a polyglot storage solution.

 <p align="center"> You can connect with me Via <a href="https://www.linkedin.com/in/darius-dubose/">LinkedIn</a>, <a href="mailto:darius.dubose1@gmail.com">Email</a> or check out my <a href="http://www.dariusdubose.com" target="_blank">Personal Webpage</a> </p>